TobiasVetrhus/Chinook/README.md

 ## Usage
 - You can use the provided scripts to set up the Superheroes database and perform CRUD operations on superheroes, assistants, and powers.

-## Appendix B: Reading Data with SQL Client
+### Appendix B: Reading Data with SQL Client (Visual Studio)
-This section pertains to a separate part of the project where you interact with the Chinook database using C# and SQL Client library.
+- This section pertains to a separate part of the project where you interact with the Chinook database using C# and SQL Client library in Visual Studio.

 ### Customer Requirements
 - Read all customers, specific customers, or customers by name.